The alarm from my cell phone awakened me, telling me it was already 6:00 AM.

-When my younger brother Ivan died, Ted served us faithfully as we went about arranging many things for the burial.
+When my younger brother Ivan died, Ted served us faithfully as we arranged many things for the burial.
 His fully tinted windows provided the needed privacy for sadness and tears.

 The many long road trips to Ajuy, my wife’s hometown, were an excellent time for us to be together.
 Imagine being inside Ted’s four-door compartment for two hours.

 More than the laughter, the food, and the countryside scenes we share along the way are the sentiments and dreams hatched.
 These trips with Ted are valuable and memorable.

 Despite his old age, he never had any major mechanical failure.
 He carried us through many near or far, light or heavy trips.

 We love Ted, but we have to let go of him.